Skip to content

 Genetic testing is available for many hereditary types of Ataxia.
 Genetic testing can play an important role in determining options that are available for you.
 Some research opportunities and clinical trials might require a confirmed diagnosis of Ataxia to participate.

 Genetic testing for the Ataxias is complicated, has different methodologies and needs to be carefully chosen in order to provide accurate information.
 NAF recommends that anyone having genetic testing work with a certified genetic counselor so that the appropriate genetic test is selected.
-NAF offers a no-cost genetic counseling and testing initiative for those at-risk for SCA1, 2, and 3.
 Read more about that below.
 General information about genetic counseling can be found at the National Society of Genetic Counselors website.

 Genetic tests need to be ordered by a physician.
 Use this resource as a tool to start the conversation about your options.
 Talk with your doctor to make the right choice for your situation.
 Need help selecting a doctor?
 Find an Ataxia clinic or neurologist near you.